 As a reader and writer of literary fiction, I find it worthwhile to study sentences.
 I love the layers and textures present in carefully crafted syntax, the way a single sentence can tilt the axis of the Earth and light the world anew.
 This blog contains some sentences that have—in structure and content—struck me.
 Please scroll down for the complete collection of posts.

-Note: This blog is protected by “Fair Use” copyright laws.
-The purpose is educational, and the posts include quotations from a very small portion of the larger artistic work.
+Copywrite Note: The purpose of this blog is educational and the posts include direct quotations from a very small portion of the larger artistic work.
 All quotations are clearly attributed.
+My intention is to celebrate sentences and highlight the work of great writers, all of which should qualify the quoted sentences as “fair use.”

 A novel composed of three distinctive stories, all of which come together in the end.
 In the first part, Tomas the narrator—after losing his son, wife, and father—sets out on quest to find a religious statue referred to in a journal.
 Eusebio the protagonist in the second part is a pathologist that mourns the death of his wife.
 Peter, also mourning the loss of his wife, is a retired politician and the narrator of the third part.
 Grief and loss are explored, while androcentrism is questioned in this work of magical realism.